Quick Answer

 9. Anchor bolts too close to edges.
 Expansion anchors placed less than 5 anchor diameters from an unsupported edge can crack the concrete or masonry.
 Always check edge distance.

 10. Not checking plasterboard thickness.
 Load ratings assume 12.5mm board.
-On 9.5mm board, every fixing holds significantly less.
+On 9.5mm board, every fixing holds far less.
 Older properties especially may have thinner board.

 Digital tools and apps for fixing selection

 The brief for this article mentioned "MaterialAnalyzer" and "LoadCalc" as AI tools for fastener selection.
 Neither exists as a real product.
-But several genuinely useful digital tools do exist, and some use AI.
+But several useful digital tools do exist, and some use AI.
+Our AI tools guide covers the broader landscape of what is available.
+Whether you bill by project, day rate, or per square metre, getting material quantities right upfront prevents margin erosion on every job.

 Fischer PRO App (iOS and Android, free): The most practical tool for tradespeople.
 Enter your substrate type, what you are mounting, component dimensions, and required load.
 It tells you exactly which Fischer fixing to use, calculates quantities, and links to your nearest stockist.
 Also includes a barcode scanner for identifying products in-hand and a mortar quantity calculator for chemical anchors.